Digital Marketing for B2B / B2C and SaaS

 In my role at Hewlett-Packard, I launched a Google+ page for the Displays Group.
 The page was used to announce new product launches, and as a product differentiator from the competition.
 I developed cadenced messaging in sync with the road map for the social media team to deploy.

 I developed and managed a Content Management System (CMS) also known as a Digital Asset Management (DAM) at Interstate All Battery, for franchise owners.
-This tool allowed them to quickly select product discounts, service offerings, or store openings, and recipients in their market.
+This tool allowed franchisees to quickly select product discounts, service offerings, and recipients in their market.
 Every creative piece was branded, and the store information automatically loaded to direct marketing collateral.
 This ensured brand consistency, continuity and gave franchise owners complete control over direct marketing costs.
-This saved them time, money and the headache of creating monthly offers.
+The pre-branded assets saved franchisees time, money and the headache of creating monthly offers for their market.

 I managed a $25 million, multi-channel smartphone promotion for JCP Rewards.
 This included developing content, messaging, vendor management, user testing, and deployment across print and digital channels.
 We transacted over 500,000 phones and received zero customer complaints about the product, delivery or quality.

-I had direct oversight of the design, layout, functionality, and content for a corporate website in Houston.
+I had direct oversight of the design, layout, functionality, and content for a new corporate website in Houston.
 As part of developing new content for each page, I used keywords and phrases that prospects would type into a search engine to locate a solution for their business issue.
-I used the same principles of SEO for writing articles for thought leadership which were shared online and posted to the content library.
-The most relevant part of SEO is not writing a ton of content, but instead, writing the type of content that people are searching for online.
+I used the same principles of SEO for writing thought leadership articles which were shared through social media, email marketing and was posted to the content library.
+The most relevant part of SEO is not writing a ton of content, but instead, writing the type of content that provides value and solutions.
+SEO has evolved and become much more technical than just on-page content.

 Volunteer Work and Board Positions